 Mickey’s Happy Holidays show

 One of the newer shows, “Mickey’s Happy Holidays” is a cheerful celebration featuring favorite Disney and Pixar characters with music that makes you want to dance along.
 Mickey Mouse and pals along with the Holiday Toy Drummers entertain us.
 They dance along the parade route from Paradise Gardens Park down to Carthay Circle and around to Guardians of the Galaxy.
-It’s a cute short parade that happens twice a day at 12:30 and 4:15 pm.
+It’s a cute short parade that happens at 12:20, 1:45, 3:45 and 5:15 pm.

 Letter to Santa